stevencrockett/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

-## Features for Gradle tooling providers

-### `TestLauncher` can select specific methods

-The `TestLauncher` interface in the Tooling API is capable of launching tests by specifying the name of the test classes or methods.
-If there are multiple test tasks contain those test classes/methods, then all tasks are executed.
-This is not ideal for IDEs: developers usually want to execute only one test variant at the time.
-To overcome this, Gradle 6.1 introduces the `withTaskAndTestClasses()` and `withTaskAndTestMethods()` methods.

-## Improvements for plugin authors

-### New managed property types

-TBD - Managed properties of type `DomainObjectSet<T>` now supported.

-### New factory methods

-TBD - `ObjectFactory` has a method to create `ExtensiblePolymorphicDomainObjectContainer` instances.
-TBD - `ObjectFactory` has a method to create `NamedDomainObjectSet` instances.
-TBD - `ObjectFactory` has a method to create `NamedDomainObjectList` instances.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the features that have been promoted in this Gradle release.

-### Gradle Dependency Cache can be relocated

-With this release, the Gradle Dependency cache, that is the content under `$GRADLE_HOME/caches/modules-2`, can be relocated, for data cached by Gradle version 6.1 and later.
-This enables its copy from host to host, allowing to fully leverage all the cached information: artifacts downloaded and metadata parsed.

-Note that priming the cache and consuming it needs to use the same Gradle version for maximum effect.
-See [the documentation](userguide/dependency_resolution.html#sub:cache_copy) for details on this.

-This is one step in helping out ephemeral CI setups where host images can be seeded with dependency cache content, reducing the amout of downloads during the build.

 <!--
 ### Example promoted